 A download integrity check can be performed by hashing downloaded data on the fly and comparing your results to server-supplied hashes.
 You should discard downloaded data with incorrect hash values, and you should use retry logic to avoid potentially expensive infinite loops.

 Cloud Storage supports server-side validation for uploads, but client-side validation is also a common approach.
 If your application has already computed the object's MD5 or CRC32c prior to starting the upload, you can supply it with the upload request, and Cloud Storage will only create the object if the hash you provided matches the value we calculated.

-Alternatively, users can choose to perform client-side validation by issuing a request for the new object’s metadata, comparing the reported hash value, and deleting the object in case of a mismatch.
-To avoid race conditions where independent processes delete or overwrite each other’s data, we also recommend that you use object generations and preconditions.
+Alternatively, users can choose to perform client-side validation by issuing a request for the new object's metadata, comparing the reported hash value, and deleting the object in case of a mismatch.
+To avoid race conditions where independent processes delete or replace each other's data, we also recommend that you use object generations and preconditions.

 At the end of each copy operation, the gsutil